Port of Doraleh: Djibouti–DP World conflict

 In 2014, the Djibouti government accused DP World of bribing the head of the port authority, Abdourahman Boreh, and stated that the operating contract was unfair.
 A London commercial court cleared Boreh of misconduct in 2016.

 In November 2017, Djibouti passed legislation allowing it to renegotiate contracts related to strategic infrastructure.
 In February 2018, on the order of president Ismaïl Omar Guelleh, the Djibouti government seized the facility and placed it under the control of the government-owned Doraleh Container Terminal Management Company, arguing that the DP World contract violated Djibouti's sovereignty.
 In response, DP world began a new arbitration case in London against the termination of their 30-year contract to manage the port, to secure "compensation for their breach or expropriation."
 The Djibouti government stated it would engage in "normal compensation procedures" to pay for the nationalization.

 The nationalization took place as the United Arab Emirates expanded its influence around the Red Sea and East Africa.
-At the intersection of the Red Sea and the Gulf of Aden, and located next to the Bab el-Mandeb strait, Djibouti occupies a strategic position and hosts US, Chinese, French and Italian military bases.
+At the intersection of the Red Sea and the Gulf of Aden, and located next to the Strait of Bab al-Mandab, Djibouti occupies a strategic position and hosts US, Chinese, French and Italian military bases.
 According to Al-Jazeera, relations between the UAE-based company and Djibouti were strained after Djibouti denied the UAE permission to build a military base on its territory.
 After seizing the port from DP World, Djibouti’s government offered China Merchants Ports Holdings (via its subsidiary China Merchants Group) a quarter of the port's stake, in what some analysts have suggested "could represent a payment-in-kind on debt owed to China and affiliated state firms."